-Roles and objectives of management are clearly set in the BOT Act as mentioned in Q.2.5.1.
+Roles and objectives of management are clearly set in the BOT Act.
 Furthermore, the BOT Board has established the Governor's Performance Evaluation Committee comprising 3 external experts who are members of the BOT Board to assess the Governor's performance in accordance with Bank of Thailand Board Order No. Tor.
 8/2560.